HUD Hospital Program Overview

-- Wages must be in compliance with Davis Bacon requirements.
+- Construction wages must be in compliance with Davis Bacon requirements.

 - For the refinancing of existing HUD-insured debt.

-- New loan principal can be increased up to refinanced note’s original principal amount.
+- Loan principal can be increased up to original amount.

-- Historically Section 242/241 insured financings for hospitals require at least 20% of mortgage proceeds to be used for capital expenditures.
+- Section 242 insured financings require at least 20% of mortgage proceeds to be used for capital expenditures.
 The Section 223(f) program allows hospitals to refinance non HUD-insured debt, without a requirement for a capital component.

-- Most eligibility criteria for an HUD 223(f) refinancing are the same as those for an HUD 242/241 financing except that a section 223(f) refinancing requires a 3-year historical average debt service coverage ratio of 1.40X whereas the 242/241 program requires a 3-year historical average debt service coverage ratio of 1.25X.
-In addition, a Hospital applying for a 223(f) refinancing must also demonstrate:
+- Most eligibility criteria for a 223(f) refinancing are the same as for a 242 financing, except that a section 223(f) refinancing requires a 3-year historical average debt service coverage ratio of 1.40x (instead of 1.25x).
+In addition, the Hospital must also demonstrate: